Short Simple Geodesic Loops on a 2-Sphere: Results

 \subsection{Short Meridional Slicings}

 We now need to find suitable families of curves to which we can apply the modified disk flow.
 In the standard Lusternik--Schnirelmann proof, one can use cycles made of meridians on the round sphere.
 While we could simply take the images of those curves under a diffeomorphism, this would not provide us with a length bound.
 Instead, we do the following.
 If $p$ is the point where we want to base our geodesic loops, pick a point $q$ that is at locally maximal distance from $p$ in $M$.
 These two points are analogous to the poles on the sphere.
 By Berger's Lemma, for any $v\in T_qM$ there is a minimizing geodesic $\gamma$ from $q$ to $p$ with $\langle \gamma'(0),v\rangle \geq 0$.
-Therefore we can pick either two or three such geodesics, denoted $\tau_i$ and cyclically indexed, such that $\langle \tau_i'(0),\tau_{i+1}'(0) \geq 0$.
-Our meridional curves will be given by interpolating between these geodesics.
+Therefore we can pick either two or three such geodesics, denoted $\tau_i$ and cyclically indexed, such that $\langle \tau_i'(0),\tau_{i+1}'(0) \rangle \geq 0$.
+Our meridional slicing will be given by interpolating between these geodesics through simple curves that do not mutually internally intersect.
+We call such a family a strictly monotone meridional slicing, which we define below.
+We first define strict monotonicity, which we will also apply to families of curves that are not meridional slicings. \begin{definition}[Strict Monotonicity] A free homotopy $t\mapsto f_t$ is called strictly monotone if every $f_t$ is simple and no pair of curves $f_t$ and $f_s$ with $s\not=t$ intersect.
+A fixed-endpoint homotopy $t\mapsto f_t$ is called strictly monotone if every $f_t$ is simple and no pair of curves $f_t$ and $f_s$ with $s\not=t$ intersect except at their endpoints. \end{definition} \begin{definition}[Meridional Slicings] A map $t\mapsto\Gamma_t$ from $S^1$ into the space of curves on $M$ is called a meridional slicing if the following properties hold. \begin{enumerate} \item There exist points $p$ and $q$ in $M$ such that $\Gamma_t(0)=p$ and $\Gamma_t(1)=q$ for all $t\in S^1$. \item $\Gamma$ induces a map on $M$ of non-zero degree. \end{enumerate} We call $\Gamma_t$ strictly monotone if it is strictly monotone when regarded as a fixed-endpoint homotopy-- that is, if every $\Gamma_t$ is simple and $\Gamma_t\cap\Gamma_s=\{p,q\}$ for all distinct $t,s\in S^1$. \end{definition}